Seven ways to circumvent the will of the Swiss people

 That created a problem for the parliament.
 On the one hand, the initiative had to be implemented by February 2017, because the wording of the initiative specified that period of time.
 On the other hand the introduction of caps and quotas went against the agreement on free movement of people with the European Union.
 Lawmakers did not want to cancel this agreement with the EU – the initiative didn’t require it either, just renegotiation.
 However, the EU was not amenable to budging on the issue.

-The solution to this dilemma was: instead of imposing quotas on immigration, as the initiative intended, Parliament required all vacant jobs to be reported to the government job-finding agencies for the unemployed, and then regarded the initiative as implemented.
+The solution to this dilemma was: instead of imposing quotas on immigration, as the initiative intended, parliament required all vacant jobs to be reported to the government job-finding agencies for the unemployed, and then regarded the initiative as implemented.

 Immigration quotas and requirements to report vacant jobs have little to do with each other, as Swiss media wrily noted.
 With the strategy "water down till unrecognisable", parliament acts as if it had implemented a troublesome initiative without really implementing it at all.